Skip to main content

 The Staff Award aims to recognise members of staff who have shown a strong commitment to their approach to developing and supporting doctoral students, as well as those who have contributed to improving and enhancing the doctoral student experience.
 We welcome a range of different nominations, but they must meet the criteria for at least one of the categories below.

-Commitment to enhancing doctoral research culture
+Commitment to enhancing doctoral research culture and experience

 Some examples to illustrate this may include, but are not limited to:

-- Seeking opportunities to integrate doctoral students into the wider research community and provide them with opportunities to make significant contributions
+• Seeking opportunities to integrate doctoral students into the wider research community and provide them with opportunities to make significant contributions

-Commitment to student development:
+Commitment to student support and development

 Some examples to illustrate this may include, but are not limited to: